Th1nhNg0/railbound_cp/README.md

 This script:

-- Runs all test files in the `test/` directory
+- Runs all data files in the `data/` directory
 - Uses the Chuffed solver by default
 - Collects detailed statistics (solve time, nodes, failures, variables, etc.)
 - Saves output to the `results/` directory